apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 ## Papers

-So there I was.
-Seething with rage.
-Or, what approximates rage for me.

 I think it would be instructive to go over the different ways people are trying to do reinforcement learning pretraining.

 I had just finished reading the <a href="https://arxiv.org/abs/2512.03442">PretrainZero paper</a>.
 It is derived from the <a href="https://arxiv.org/abs/2506.08007">RPT paper</a>.
 There is also the <a href="https://arxiv.org/abs/2510.01265">Nvidia RLP paper</a>, which also builds on the RPT paper.
 Confusingly, there is also an unrelated paper called <a href="https://arxiv.org/abs/2509.19249">RLPT</a>, and they take a completely different approach which I don't feel the need to get into.
 All of the acronyms stand for Reinforcement Learning Pre Training, with various capitalizations and words omitted.